liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 [JukeBoxBaseTrashHandler](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/trash/JukeBoxBaseTrashHandler.java).

-After you've implemented trash handlers for your trash-enabled entities, you'll need to specify those handler in your app's `liferay-portlet.xml` file.
+After you've implemented trash handlers for your trash-enabled entities, you'll need to specify those handlers in your app's `liferay-portlet.xml` file.
 For example, the Jukebox's `SongTrashHandler` class is specified in a `<trash-handler>` element for the Songs portlet as follows: